 Muscat: Sultan Qaboos Grand Mosque

-Today was the first officlal day of the photography workshop.
+My fourth day in Oman was the first officlal day of the photography workshop.
 The previous evening, after the eventful hike, was spent tending to the numerous cuts and bruises on my arms and applying various ointments and antiseptics to ensure infection would not take hold.

 Looking as if I had been self-harming for some years, I opted to wear a long sleeve shirt to avoid awkard questions, and so, despite some pain, I managed to get to sleep, awake at 5 am (or some such hour) and proceed to meet the rest of the group as if nothing was amiss.